Estimating the number of available states for normal and tumor tissues in gene expression space: Results and Discussion

-These are ficticious numbers, not related to any biological processes.
+Eq.~\eqref{eq3} forces the product of the decay rate ($1/\tau$) and the number of micro-states to be equal in both states, H and C. Taking $\tau_H\approx 60$ years we get for prostate tumors, for example, $\tau_c\approx 10^6 \text{ years} \equiv 1 \text{ My}$.
+For thyroid cancer, on the other hand, $\tau_C\approx 200 \text{ My}$.
+These are fictitious numbers, not related to any biological processes.
 We compute them with the only purpose of confirming that the progression to cancer is an almost irreversible process.

-However, it is a curious fact that the required times for early multicellular organisms to evolve to modern metazoans are precisely hundreds of My \cite{times}.
-At the level of conglomerates of cells one can imagine evolution as jumps against entropy, that is from states like C to states like H. These are highly improbable processes which, however, may be the source of further advantages.
-When one says that it may take 200 My to occur, it means that from the many conglomerates living in this time period a few of them could make the transition and start a new line of evolution.
+On the other hand, it is a curious fact that the required times for early multicellular organisms to evolve to modern metazoans are precisely hundreds of My~\cite{times}.
+At the level of conglomerates of cells one can imagine evolution as jumps against entropy, that is, from states like C to states like H. These are highly improbable processes which, however, may be the source of further advantages at a different level of organization.
+When one says that it may take 200 My to occur, it means that from the many cell conglomerates living in this time period a few of them could make the transition and start a new line of evolution.

+Eq.~\eqref{eq3} for the decay time lacks of an important factor: the effect of the barrier, which is related to the magnitude $I$.
+Wider barriers, corresponding to lower values of $I$, that is higher $-\ln I$, should slow down the transitions.
+From this perspective, the correlations between $-\ln I$ and $\Delta S$ is quite natural.
+Let us use the same Eq.~\eqref{eq3}, but now taking $\tau_C\approx 200 \text{ My}$ as a reference in order to estimate $\tau_H$.
+A more ordered tissue (greater entropy difference) has a smaller $\tau_H$, and should be separated from the tumor by a wider barrier in order to prevent the transitions.
+This argument, although qualitative and preliminary, indicates a possible very interesting relation between the topology of gene expression space (volumes and intersections) and the decay rate, which is related to the risk of cancer in a tissue.